 - Pre-heat oven to 325° F. Line baking sheets with parchment paper or silicone baking mats.

 - Scoop or drop into small balls, about 1-inch in diameter, onto prepared baking sheets, about 1 ½ inches apart.
 Use a small scoop, or 1 ½ teaspoons dough.
+Gently press the balls with your fingers to flatten them just a bit.

 - Alternately, form into larger balls, about ¼ cup of dough each.
 Arrange 3 inches apart on prepared baking sheets.
 Press the cookies with your palm to make ½-inch thick disks.